Analytical considerations for optimal axion haloscope design: Series expansion of the form factor

 \section{Series expansion of the form factor}

 The electric field solution for the TM$_{010}$ mode of a cylindrical cavity with radius $R$ is given in the cylindrical coordinates $(\rho,\phi,z)$ with time $t$ by

-where $\mathcal{E}$ is the mode amplitude, $\omega_{c}$ is the resonant frequency of the mode, $J_0$ is the first kind of the zeroth Bessel function and $\chi_{01}$ is its first root.
+where $\mathcal{E}$ is the mode amplitude, $\omega_{c}$ is the resonant frequency of the mode, $J_0$ is the zeroth Bessel function of the first kind and $\chi_{01}$ is its first root.
 Using this solution, Eq.~\ref{eq:form_factor} can be transformed to

 where $\mathbf{b}_{e} \equiv \mathbf{B}_{e} / B_{0}$ is the scaled magnetic field, which becomes $\mathbf{b}_{e} = \hat{z}$ for an uniform magnetic field.
 Equation~\ref{eq:form_factor_appendix} expresses the form factor as a distribution function of $\mathbf{b}_{e}$.
 Employing the Ampere's law in vacuum and the divergence-free condition of the applied magnetic field, we can expand $\mathbf{b}_e\cdot\hat{z}$ in power series of the field profile along the solenoid axis, $b_{z}(z) \equiv \mathbf{b}_{e}(\rho=0, z)\cdot\hat{z}$, as